 We had to start somewhere.
-On the one hand the management team needed clarity about what they wanted, needed, and must do.
-On the other hand, we needed a starting point for our joint work and the strategy engagement.
+On the one hand, the management team needed clarity about what they wanted, needed, and must do.
+On the other hand, we needed a starting point for our joint work and strategy engagement.

 During our first joint workshop, the management team worked on defining where they wanted to take the company in the next 3 years, and breaking the 3 year aspirations into specific objectives for the first year.

 Based on these discussions we created a backlog of (1) questions that needed to be answered (basically challenges that needed to be resolved), (2) assumptions that needed to be tested, and (3) strategic moves, that is things the team was sure without a doubt needed to be implemented.

 The management team picked 3 topics from the backlog for the first sprint through dot-voting, they teamed up in pairs of two to take responsibility for a topic, defined the deliverables for the first sprint, and planned the next 4 weeks in detail.